April 30, 2018

 Staff should have a good understanding of online safety.
 Their knowledge of current terminology and current trends should be secure in order to help them spot potential risks to children.

-This glossary is designed for use in staff only areas.
+This glossary is a poster, designed for use in staff only areas.

 Understanding pupils, parents/carers experience and knowledge of computing and online safety is a must.
 The frequency and method of gaining insight from these important school stakeholders should be agreed with senior leaders.